 - Computing convective available potential energy (CAPE), which measures how much energy an air parcel would gain by being raised to a specific height in the atmosphere.
-It's expressed as the potential energy per kilogram of air mass.
-Including the density temperature correction helps reduce the relative error.
+It's expressed as the potential energy per kilogram of air mass (which you can read more about in our potential energy calculator).
+Including the density temperature correction

-- Since virtual temperature allows us to accurately compute CAPE, it also indirectly helps predict the potential for extreme weather and, if a storm occurs, how strong it will be.
-Here, by storm, we mean not only regular thunderstorms but also tornadoes and cyclones.
+- Since virtual temperature allows us to accurately compute CAPE, it also indirectly helps Here, by storm, we mean not only regular thunderstorms but also tornadoes and cyclones.